Lauren E. Rowsey

 Teaching

 My teaching philosophy focuses on passion for course content, independent and critical thinking, and active learning.
-In Introduction to Marine Science where I was the Instructor to ~80 first year students, I had to adapt to online, in-person, and hybrid learning.
-This proved to be a valuable teaching experience that, partnered with great student attitudes, gave me tools to use in future courses such as online polling (especially helpful with class engagement) and in-person discussions on relevant marine topics (this turned out to be nearly half the class' favourite lecture).
-I look forward to teaching more lecture-based courses to further refine these pedagogical techniques.
+My teaching career began at UNBSJ in Fall 2021, but my first full course was the following term when I was the Instructor for Introduction to Marine Science (a predominately first year course of ~80 students).
+I had to adapt to online, in-person, and hybrid learning during COVID times, and this proved to be a valuable teaching experience that, partnered with great student attitudes, gave me tools to use in future courses such as online polling (especially helpful with class engagement) and in-person discussions on relevant marine topics (this turned out to be nearly half the class's favourite lecture).
+I have since taught Intro Marine again, as well as 4 additional courses ranging from field-based to lab to traditional lecture styles, and I am consistently aiming to refine my pedagogy skills to current techniques and student needs.

-In addition to the introductory courses I have taught and co-taught, one of my favourite more advanced courses was Functional Ecology of Coastal Fishes, a field course taught by
+Of the upper-level courses I have taught and co-taught, one of my favourite was Functional Ecology of Coastal Fishes, a field course that takes place in St. Andrews, NB at the Huntsman Marine Science Centre

-Dr. Ben Speers-Roesch during UNBSJ's fall Marine Semester.
+during UNBSJ's fall Marine Semester.
 The course focuses on the diversity, ecology, and physiology of fishes living in coastal habitats of Atlantic Canada.
-Students in the 2018 and 2020 Marine Semesters gained experience sampling wild fishes, identifying and quantifying fish assemblages in the various habitats of the Bay of Fundy region, and performing lab experiments to supplement what they learned in the field.
+Students gain experience sampling wild fishes, identifying and quantifying fish assemblages in the various habitats of the Bay of Fundy region, and perform lab experiments to supplement what they learn in the field.

 Instructor for: